Anthropology

 - analyze the complexity of other societies and assess the relevance of cultural diversity in the U.S.

-- question ethnocentric behaviors.
+- deconstruct ethnocentric behaviors.

 - analyze cultural similarities and differences through anthropological theories.